amanguptaBay/DiffRobotA1/README.md

 First step.
 Takes a URDF file and matches it up to a set of keypoints from Blender to make the robot more in the shape of the animal in question based on the skeleton
 (optional)

-### optimizationWithImage.ipynb
+### parameterized_optimization_with_head.ipynb
 Trains a URDF file with the video from HorseInferenceFiles and using the DLC model in HorseInferenceFiles in order to get the horse with its joints properly positioned.
 Returns the robot as a urdf file.
+Depends on the optimization_library code-base.

 ### prepare_robot_for_sim.ipynb
 Takes the trained robot from the previous step and makes it ready to be imported into CoppeliaSim.
 This means the robot is going to be scaled down and it will have its links have cylinders for visualization purposes.